 That’s why it’s so important that you actually take the time to build a business that gives you true freedom and enough income to live anywhere you want.
-Because in the best of the both worlds you should be able to have both: A real homebase in one of your favourite places and the ability to go with your location independent business on workation whenever you feel like it.
+Because in the best of both worlds you should be able to have both: A real home base in one of your favorite places and the ability to go with your location independent business on workation whenever you feel like it.

 Overall there are many different ways to get started as a Digital Nomad.
 I believe that anyone who really, really wants a life of more freedom and less 9-5 can do this.
 Keep in mind that you could get started within a matter of weeks or you might require more time and effort.

 Your best path not only depends on your current skills, experience, and budget – but also on your willingness to fail.
 So let’s get started with the 10 ways of how to become a digital nomad without skills to work online (yet)…

 1 Get a job that teaches you the skills you need to know